Need Employment?

 3. Tell me about a time when you worked in a team to get a project or assignment completed. – Tip – Be specific, organize using STAR

 4. Where do you see yourself in 5 years?
-Tip – Recruitment and training are very expensive for employers financially and in terms of staff time, can you say you would like to continue to work here?
-If not, maybe this is not the job for you!
+Tip – Recruitment and training are costly for employers, both financially and in terms of staff time.
+Would you like to continue working here?
+If not, this may not be the job for you.
 If you use this to share something, you know about the company.

-5. How would your last supervisor or a co-worker describe you at your last job?
+5. How would your last supervisor or a co-worker describe you at your previous job?
 Tip: Can you provide information from annual evaluations or letters of reference to add credibility?

 6. What did you enjoy the most about your last job?
 And the least?
-Tip – Be honest and be specific so that if asked to clarify, you can give an example.
+Tip – Be honest and specific so that, if asked to clarify, you can provide an example.

 7. Why do you feel you are qualified for this position?
 Tip – Match your skills/abilities to what is desired in the listing

 Do you have any questions for me?
-Tip: Don’t ask about benefits or salary but about the position’s needs or the perfect candidate.
+Tip: Don’t ask about benefits or salary; ask about the position’s needs or the ideal candidate.
+Employers would love to hear something good about you.

 Here Are Some Helpful Links: